-[Report File]: If Detail is selected, and turn on report file function, the coordinate of the survey epoch will be saved as a .txt file under project folder.
+[Auto Survey]: the auto survey can be turned on when PPK survey is on.
+The survey will be started automatically when reaching the point of interest and centering the bubble.
+[Report File]: the report file function can be turned on, the coordinate of the survey epoch will be saved as a .txt file under project folder.